Coronavirus forces small businesses to rethink strategies

 “We’re safe the way we are right now,” Renee Brown says.
 “But what if it becomes a pandemic where you can’t leave your house?”

+And some small manufacturers and retailers, the first to deal with fallout from the virus as it stalled Chinese exports, are still struggling to get product shipments even as China’s factories have been reopening.

-Businesses are also feeling the impact of the economic uncertainty created by the virus and the ensuing turbulence in the stock market, which forced the Dow Jones Industrial Average down more than 25% since it reached a new closing high Feb.
-12. The market turbulence has discouraged the Browns from seeking investor money to fund their planned expansion.
-They're aware that would-be investors are reluctant to commit money to small companies amid unknowns like how widespread the virus will be and what damage it will cause to the economy.
+Businesses are also feeling the impact of the economic uncertainty created by the virus and the ensuing turbulence in the stock market.
+The market turbulence has discouraged the Browns from seeking investor money to fund their planned expansion.
+They are aware that would-be investors are reluctant to commit money to small companies amid unknowns like how widespread the virus will be and what damage it will cause to the economy.

 “We need to wait until things dissipate,” Brown says.
 “I’m probably going to focus on what I can accomplish today.”